GitUser668/SG-Portfolio/README.md

 # Hi there! 👋

 I'm SG!
-I'm an IT Specialist with some experience in System Administration and a growing passion for Linux. 🌟 Currently, I'm learning Linux and Python — I'm not an expert yet, but I'm determined to keep improving and reach my goals, one step at a time. 🚀
+I'm an IT Specialist with experience in System Administration and a strong passion for technology. 🌟 Currently, I'm learning Linux and Python — I'm not an expert yet, but I'm determined to keep improving and reach my goals, one step at a time. 🚀